divanvisagie/blog/content/post/sbt/index.md

 That actually covers it for the heiroglyphs , they are really not too bad once you understand their meaning, and this simple setup can get your Scala project running, testing and managing your dependencies.

-# **The multi project build**
+# The multi project build

-So far , we have covered a simple build that , as I mentioned, builds stuff in src/.
+So far, we have covered a simple build that , as I mentioned, builds stuff in src/.
 Sooner or later however you are going to run into a situation where you want to have multiple build definitions for projects that sit in different directories.

 Enter the Multi project build!
 In one of these builds, each project lives in its own base directory and builds its own jar.